asitparida/VxGrid/README.md

 An standalone native table plugin which uses the best of features provided by AngularJS.

+Update : Am trying to refactor the module to enable a hybrid mode which uses Native JS for painting the rows instead of angular's ngRepeat.
+This is in view of the huge performances observed in IE wherein for ~1000 rows the grid takes a good 20-30 seconds to render.
+As of now, the hybrid mode is stable but needs to be solutioned for grids wherein we can treat the data as more of one time.
+The closest analogy I can think of is 'Canvas' vs 'SVG'.
+Many of the features currently enabled in normal mode will not work in hybrid mode like inline editing and some have been disabled like grouping option in columns.

 ##Demo

 Sample Preview @ <a href="http://vxgrid.azurewebsites.net/">http://vxgrid.azurewebsites.net</a>